Guacam-Ole/PinballPlayerSelect/README.md

 ## Configuration
 ### PinballX
-**Before you change anything to PinballX make sure you have a backup of the PinballX.ini** In Addition you will need some of the properties there and copy them over to PBS.
+**Before you change anything to PinballX make sure you have a backup of the PinballX.ini** In Addition you will need some of the properties there and copy them over to PPS.

 _You can use the settings-tool instead, but for the ease of this document we will describe working directly in the Ini-File_
 1. Open `PinballX`.ini in the `config` Directory of PinballX